-Furthermore, the bill introduces a new paragraph to RSA 674:17, which outlines how recovery houses should be treated in zoning ordinances.
-It states that recovery houses located within single-family, two-family, or multi-family structures will be classified as such and will not be subject to additional permitting or approval processes that are not required for similar uses.
-The bill also mandates that operators of recovery houses must notify local governing bodies at least 30 days before beginning operations and ensures that these houses are certified or actively pursuing certification.
+Furthermore, the bill introduces a new paragraph to RSA 674:17, which mandates that recovery houses located within single-family, two-family, or multi-family structures be treated as such in zoning ordinances.
+This means they will not be subject to additional permitting or approval processes that are not required for similar residential uses.
+The bill also outlines that recovery houses must be certified or actively pursuing certification and requires operators to notify local governing bodies 30 days before beginning operations.
 The act will take effect 60 days after its passage.

 Statutes affected: Introduced: 153:10-d, 674:17